CreeperShift/Pandemie/README.md

 ### 3. Building from Source

 Building from source is rather easy thanks to [Gradle Build Tool](https://gradle.org/).
-All that is required is  a JDK version of Java 11 installed and a proper JAVA_HOME exists.
+All that is required is a JDK version of Java 11 installed and a proper JAVA_HOME entry in your os.
 The Gradle binary is distributed with the source code.

 1. Simple download the repository to your computer